Liver and Gallbladder Flush

 The Liver Flush - One of the Best Things You Can Do for Your Body

 The liver is the largest organ in our body and perhaps the hardest working, responsible for many functions, including the cleansing of toxins.
-Many health problems that appear throughout our body stem from a toxic liver, clogged with stones that eventually make their way into the gallbladder.
+Many health problems that appear throughout our body can stem from a toxic liver, forming small bile stones that eventually make their way into the gallbladder.
+These stones are composed mainly of crystallized cholesterol.
 Removal of the gallbladder is one of the most common surgical operation in most hospitals, and yet this simple age-old recipe can remove stones overnight and restore your health in many, many areas.

 Liver and Gallbladder Anatomy